outde-xyz/website/content/Discussions/2019-07-26_graf_kiss_semantics.md

 And now for the actual problem:

 It has been noted before that not every logically conceivable quantifier can be realized by a single "word".
-Those are very deliberate scare quotes around *word* as the real issue is much more intricate, but ignore that for now and just focus on the basic facts.
+Those are very deliberate scare quotes around *word* as that isn't quite the right notion --- if it can even be defined.
+But let's ignore that for now and focus just on the basic facts.
 We have *every* for the universal quantifier $\forall$, *some* for the existential quantifier $\exists$, and *no*, which corresponds to $\neg \exists$.
 English is not an outlier, these three quantifiers are very common across languages.
 But there seems to be no language with a single word for *not all*, i.e. $\neg \forall$.